Yedlin to Galatasaray - Transfer news on USMNT, Newcastle defender

 Reports have suggested that Yedlin had been working on extending his work-permit in the UK in recent weeks, but it appears he won’t need it.

-According to Turkish outlet Asist Analiz, Galatasaray are set to announce the signing of Yedlin in the next few days with personal terms agreed.
+Initial reports from Turkish outlet Asist Analiz said Galatasaray are set to announce the signing of Yedlin in the next few days with personal terms agreed.

-It remains to be seen if Newcastle want a transfer fee for Yedlin, as that has been a stumbling block in recent transfer windows.
+Galatasaray have confirmed that they are in ‘official talks’ with Newcastle to sign Yedlin, while Newcastle boss Steve Bruce has confirmed that Yedlin is heading to play for the Turkish giants.

+“Quite simply we’ve had three right-backs at the club now and I think DeAndre is suited to playing as a wing-back,” Bruce said.
+“It’s been no secret that we’ve tried to change to a back four for a little bit of a while now, so to have three right-backs… I’d like to wish DeAndre the very best of luck in Turkey.
+He’s certainly playing for a huge club in Galatasaray, so I wish him the best of luck.
+He’s a great pro and a great lad, and sometimes you have to make decisions to let one out.”

 Is this a good move for Yedlin?